Weather protection, rain and dust protection for wildlife photographers

 LensCoat RainCoat Pro, reliable protection for long telephoto lenses

-The RainCoat Pro was developed specifically for large telephoto lenses, as are often used in wildlife or sports photography.
+The RainCoat Pro was developed specifically for large telephoto lenses as frequently used in wildlife or sports photography.

 The material is water-repellent and significantly more durable than simple plastic covers.
-The rain cover can be pulled over camera and lens and adjusted with hook-and-loop fasteners.
+The rain cover can be pulled over camera and lens and adjusted using hook-and-loop fasteners.

 Special advantages